You’ve probably heard the word grit mentioned several times in the recent years in the context of raising kids who go on to fulfill their potential.

 The lesson seems to have worked.
 All three of their boys have gone on to successful careers in law, medicine and public policy.
 Their oldest, Larry, has served as Secretary of the Treasury and President of Harvard University.

 When Dr. Summers shared this story, I thought about the handful of high school seniors I had met who were afraid to apply to certain colleges out of a fear of rejection.
-Some were kids with high test scores and exceptional GPAs who refused to strive for acceptance to an elite schools because they didn’t think they would get in, and others were lower achieving students who refused to apply at all.
+Some were kids with high test scores and exceptional GPAs who refused to strive for acceptance to an elite school because they didn’t think they would get in, and others were lower achieving students who refused to apply at all.
 It’s hard to imagine that those kids would not be better off today if they had possessed the courage to risk rejection in pursuit of success.

 It’s easy to spout aphorisms like “Nothing ventured, nothing gained,” but letting our kids see us put a little skin in the game may build the optimism and courage they need to take some risks themselves.